TitoMoi/servihelper/DEVELOPER.md

 ## Static map

 - The static map is under folder ./docs.
-Github pages publishes it with CI/CD when the branch map has changes on folder docs
+Github pages publishes it with CI/CD when the branch `map` has changes on folder docs.
+- Do not create commits on branch map, develop only in `main` branch and merge it to `map` branch.

 ## Fonts